sarphiv/dtu-02476-ml-ops/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:

---- question 26 fill here ---
-This was a project focused on learning to use gcp, and thus the issues arose here, hydra, wsl - docker - gpu vs cpu

 In general our biggest struggles were related to